vfscalfani/MATLAB-cheminformatics/README.md

 **License and Software Usage Notice**

 This code is licensed under the BSD-2-Clause License.
 It is designed to work with MathWorks MATLAB, which is proprietary software and not included under this license.
-Users must have a valid license for MathWorks MATLAB to run this code.
+Users must have a valid license for MathWorks MATLAB to run the code.